"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

 On this day, 10,000 workers took unpaid time off to march through the streets of New York City, in an event culminating in a picnic, fireworks, and dancing.
 Organizers declared the day "a general holiday for the workingmen of this city."
 Their idea spread across the country, and many states passed legislation recognizing the workers' holiday.

 It wasn't until 1894, however, that Congress legalized the holiday following the Pullman strike, a nationwide railroad boycott that turned fatal and shined a national spotlight on workers' rights.
 Amid this massive unrest, Congress sought to make peace with American workers by passing an act making Labor Day a legal holiday.
 President Grover Cleveland officially signed it into law on June 28, 1894.
+Strangely enough, The Department of Labor was created after Labor Day became a holiday, and it was the first department to be led by a woman: Francis Perkins.

 More than a century later, the true founder of Labor Day remains unknown, although many credit labor union leader Peter J. McGuire for the idea.
 The world may never know this detail, but now you know enough about Labor Day to truly celebrate everything it stands for.